How the angular momentum is able to influence the fly cast. Or the forth energy transfer property of the fly rod. What does it mean ?

 The video „Center of the rotating mass in fly casting“ tries to clarify both redistribution effects I talked about before.

 Both previously described redistribution effects of angular momentum act together and are associated with the modification of the moment of inertia, which takes place due to the deflection (see annex 2).
-More precise spoken the deflection causes not only a modification of the moment of inertia, but enables the mass elements of the fly rod to obtain different angular velocities of the mass elements too.
-In a closer physical meaning it is this varying angular velocity which redistributes the angular momentum, so that its impact could increase towards the tip.
+More precisely spoken the deflection causes not only a modification of the moment of inertia, but enables the mass elements of the fly rod to obtain different angular velocities too.
+In a closer physical meaning it is this varying angular velocity which redistributes the angular momentum, so that its impact could increase towards the tip (concentration effect).
 Therefore some kinetic energy could climb up along the fly rod shaft.
-This varying contribution of angular momentum and the accompanied energy transmission I try to explain in the video „Contribution of angular momentum in fly casting“.
+This varying contribution of angular momentum and the accompanied energy transfer I try to explain in the video „Contribution of angular momentum in fly casting“.

-Hence the fly rod has a forth property d) concerning the energy transmission, that can be stated:
+Hence the fly rod has a forth property d) concerning the energy transfer, that can be stated:

-energy transmission from the grip towards the tip = a) translation („parallel motion“) + b) rotation („lever arm“) + c) caching („spring“) + d) redistribution („angular momentum / moment of inertia“ [pirouette and whip effect])
+energy transfer from the grip towards the tip = a) translation („parallel motion“) + b) rotation („lever arm“) + c) storing („spring“) + d) redistribution („angular momentum / moment of inertia“ [pirouette and whip effect])

-The variation of the deflection, which leads to an better energy transmission and therefore to a high efficiency, I‘ve explained before.
-Now the caster‘s movements must be customized that the described variation of the deflection develops.
-Since this findings are quite new in the following I describe the movements which I think are important:
+The variation of the deflection, which leads to an better energy transfer and therefore to a high efficiency I‘ve explained before.
+Now the caster‘s movements must be adjusted accordingly that the described variation of the deflection develops.
+To me it is about focussing on some elements of the casting stroke :

 a) A Significant translatory motion at the beginning of the fly cast